UK Corporate Governance Code

 Our Board is committed to having a diverse and inclusive leadership team.
 We understand the richness that diversity brings in providing the range of perspectives, insights and challenge needed to support good decision making.

-Our Board’s Diversity and Inclusion statement (PDF 71.8KB) supports our diverse and inclusive culture.
-It also supports the Nomination Committee in its approach to succession planning.
-The statement is in line with our overall values and Group Diversity and Inclusion strategy.
+Our Board’s Diversity, Equity and Inclusion statement (PDF 149KB) supports our diverse and inclusive culture.
+It also supports the Nomination and Governance Committee in its approach to succession planning.
+The statement is in line with our overall values and Group Diversity, Equity and Inclusion strategy.

 Our Remuneration Committee considers alignment between the Group’s strategy and the remuneration of its Senior Executives, including Executive Directors, to be critical.